PromptPex: Automatic Test Generation for Language Model Prompts: Motivating Example

-As an example of the challenges in writing an effective prompt, the POS prompt above sometimes generates a part-of-speech tag along with a description of the reasoning steps taken to arrive at that decision.
-This issue sometimes occurs even with \gptfouro, a state-of-the-art (SOTA) model.
+As an example of the challenges in writing an effective prompt, the POS prompt above sometimes generates a POS tag along with a description of the reasoning steps taken to arrive at that decision.
+This issue sometimes occurs even with {\it gpt-oss}, our most effective model-under-test.
 We observed this behavior due to ambiguity in what is allowed as output.
-To understand the ambiguity, note that the prompt requires a part-of-speech tag (e.g., NN) and not the word describing the part of speech (e.g., noun).
+To understand the ambiguity, note that the prompt requires a POS tag (e.g., NN) and not the word describing the part of speech (e.g., noun).
 Specifically, the prompt says "Return only the part of speech tag."
-The ambiguity arises because sometimes a model interprets this rule as applying only to tag (interpreting the prompt as "Return only the part of speech tag and not the word describing the part of speech") and does not explicitly forbid also adding an explanation about the reasoning behind the choice.
-This demonstrates the intricacies of prompt development and the value of both being more explicit about what is expected as well as testing model behavior more rigorously.
+The ambiguity arises because sometimes a model interprets this rule as applying only to tag (interpreting the prompt as "Return only the part of speech tag and not the word describing the part of speech") and does not forbid adding an explanation about the reasoning behind the choice.
+This demonstrates the intricacies of prompt development and the value of both being more explicit about what is expected and testing model behavior rigorously.

-The same prompt on \gptfouro{} most of the times only outputs the tag, but on \gptthreefive{} it often prefixes the tag with \textit{Output:}, illustrating the problem of model portability.
+The same prompt on {\it gpt-oss} most of the times only outputs the tag, but on {\it gpt-3.5} it often prefixes the tag with \textit{Output:}, illustrating the problem of model portability.
 A prompt that works correctly on one model may not function as expected on another, highlighting the importance of extensive testing across multiple models.
-These challenges underscore the necessity for thorough testing of prompts on various models to identify issues early and to gain insights into how prompts behave during execution on different models.
-This understanding can help prompt developers address any problems and optimize their prompts for improved performance across different platforms.
+These challenges underscore the necessity for thorough testing of prompts on various models to gain insights into how prompts behave during execution on different models.
+This understanding can help prompt developers address problems and optimize their prompts across different platforms.

 We developed \toolname{}, a tool designed to help prompt developers better understand the execution behavior of their prompts.
-It achieves this by first extracting input and output specifications for the prompt under test (\PUT{}), which are assertion-like constraints over the input and output, equivalent to pre- and post-conditions in a program.
+It achieves this by first extracting input and output specifications for the prompt under test (\PUT{}), which are assertion-like constraints over the input and output, equivalent to pre- and post-conditions in a program. \toolname{} utilizes {\it gpt-oss} to extract these specifications from the prompt.
+The prompt developer can examine these extracted specifications to compare their understanding with what a SOTA model perceives as expected input and output constraints.